rpgboss/rpgboss/README.md

     $ cd rpgboss
     ```

 3. Run sbt.
-Once you are in the sbt prompt, run these commands to pull in extra dependencies:
+You will be put in the editor subproject by default.
+Compile and package it.
     ```
     $ sbt
-    > update-gdx
-    > update-libs
-    ```

-4. You should still be in the sbt prompt.
-Switch to the 'editor' subproject, compile, and package it.
-    ```
-    > project editor
     > compile
     > package
     ```

-5. You can run the editor from the sbt prompt also.
+4. You can run the editor from the sbt prompt also.
+Note: This mode of running currently does not support test playing games with the "Test" button.
+Use Eclipse or run a packaged binary instead.
     ```
     > run
     ```

-6. You can generate Eclipse IDE project files.
-It's what I use.
+5. You can generate Eclipse IDE project files.
+It's what I use, and supports test playing.
+Your eclipse project files will probably get out of date when dependencies change.
+You will then have to rerun this command and refresh your project in Eclipse.
     ```
     > eclipse
     ```